2 Tbsp (14 g)ground flaxseeds

 - Preheat the oven to 350°F (180°C).

-- Using your hands, form little balls out of the dough, about the size of a golf ball.
-Add this to a lined baking tray and gently press the dough down to create little disks, as the cookies don't spread much at all on their own.
+- Using your hands, form little balls out of the dough, about the size of a golf ball or about 1.5 Tbsp worth of cookie dough.
+Add this to a lined baking tray and gently press the dough down to create little disks about 1 cm thick, as the cookies don't spread much on their own.
 Keep about 5 cm between each cookie on the tray.

 - To decorate, gently press a couple of small pieces of chopped chocolate and chopped almonds to the top of each cookie before baking in the preheated oven for 10 - 11 minutes.